benhoyt/benhoyt.github.com/writings/simple-lists.md

 Optional features (I use these for my personal instance):

 * If you run the server with the `-lists` flag, it shows a list of lists on the homepage, and allows you to delete lists.
-* If you run the server with the `-username` flag, you have to sign in with the username and password to access the site.
+* If you run the server with the `-username` flag, you have to sign in with a username and password to access the site.
 (It's for my personal use, so there's only one user.)

-To keep it simple, here's what it doesn't do:
+To keep it simple, here's what Simple Lists doesn't do:

 * You can't reorder items in a list.
 * You can't edit items.
 Just delete and re-add.